Welcome to Fitness Savvy’s hex dumbbell buying guide.

 Best Of The Rest

-So, there are a lot of dumbbell brands out there.
-We’ve excluded any that we deem very poor quality or don’t have customer reviews.
+There are a lot of dumbbell brands out there.
+We’ve excluded those we deem very poor quality or don’t have customer reviews.

 That said, the ones below might take your fancy – so be sure to check them out in case they are better suited to your needs or your experience level.